cs396-web-dev/spring2021/pages/_assignments/lab02.md

 {:.blockquote-no-margin}
 > ### Background Readings
+> These are for your reference, if you want to read more about the technologies we're using:
 > * Background reading on RESTful architectures:
 >      * <a href="https://medium.com/extend/what-is-rest-a-simple-explanation-for-beginners-part-1-introduction-b4a072f8740f" target="_blank">High-level overview</a>
 >      * <a href="https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm" target="_blank">Fielding's original paper</a>
-> These are for your reference, if you want to read more about the technologies we're using.
+>
 > * <a href="https://docs.mongodb.com/manual/introduction/" target="_blank">MongoDB Introduction & Guide</a>
 > * <a href="https://mongoosejs.com/docs/" target="_blank">Mongoose</a> (Node.js Package for connecting to MongoDB)
 >